 We have a highly skilled and diverse staff of nearly 20 inpatient physical therapists.
 Working as a team with physicians, nursing staff, occupational therapists and other hospital staff, these therapists provide patients with world-class rehabilitation care while in the hospital.
 By helping inpatients, the therapists' primary goal is for them to achieve a safe and appropriate discharge from the hospital.
 Before a person receives inpatient physical therapy, a comprehensive evaluation is performed to determine areas of physical limitation.
 Treatment incorporates the patient's goals, and may consist of:

 The outpatient physical therapy staff consists of 50 dynamic therapists at Lahey Rehabilitation Services, Danvers; Lahey Outpatient Center, Lexington; Lahey Rehabilitation Services, Burlington; and Lahey Hospital & Medical Center.
 Our outpatient therapy staff includes specialists and those with advanced certifications.
-We have therapists with advanced training in the creation of custom foot orthotics, sports medicine injuries, vestibular rehabilitation, cardiac rehabilitation, pulmonary rehabilitation, ergonomic training and the treatment of patients with lymphedema.
+We have therapists with advanced training in the creation of custom foot orthotics, sports medicine injuries, vestibular rehabilitation, cardiac rehabilitation, pulmonary rehabilitation, women & men's pelvic health, ergonomic training and the treatment of patients with lymphedema.
 Lahey therapists also participate in the Parkinson's Disease Community Wellness Program.